VeriXAI/Into-the-Unknown/README.md

 # Installation

 We use Python 3.6 but other Python versions may work as well.
+The easiest is to use a conda environment.
 The package requirements that need to be installed are found in the file `requirements.txt`.

 Since the datasets are large and have mostly been used in our previous work, we do not include most of them here.